 After the election of Donald Trump as US President, the interference of "malicious foreign threat actors" had become the new gospel among the future leaders of the censorship-industrial complex.
 Trump's election victory should be understood as a so-called "Trump-Russia affair" and thus as a hybrid war event.
 As a result, a vast new public-private bureaucracy was established to deal with alleged "Wrong, dis and misinformation» to prevent.
 With the so-called «Trump-Russia affair», public acceptance of the creation of new government agencies with tasks related to «information warfare» were granted, paved the way.

-"The 'industrial censorship complex' is nothing other than the military-industrial complex that has been relaunched for the age of 'hybrid warfare'," the authors describe the development.
+"The 'censorship industrial complex' is nothing other than the military-industrial complex reimagined for the age of 'hybrid warfare,'" the authors describe the development.

 In line with the strategy that the war industry likes to refer to as the "defense" sector, the "anti-disinformation" complex is also marketed as purely defensive: it supposedly serves to ward off hostile attacks by foreign cyber opponents.